 How the Temporal Method is Applied

 Converting all of the foreign subsidiary’s financial activity into another currency can get rather complicated.
-It is because the basis for the currency conversion rate varies according to exactly what it is being applied to.
-In other words, not just one but several currency exchange rates must be considered.
+This is because the basis for the currency conversion rate varies according to exactly what it is being applied to.
+In other words, not just one, but several, currency exchange rates must be considered.
 Here’s a brief breakdown of how this works:

 - Monetary items, such as cash on hand and accounts receivable and payable, are converted using the current exchange rate at the time of producing the financial report.